KILTprotocol/kilt-node/pallets/pallet-dip-provider/README.md

 Being chain-agnostic, most of the runtime configurations must be passed to the pallet's `Config` trait.
 Specifically:

 * `type CommitOriginCheck: EnsureOrigin<Self::RuntimeOrigin, Success = Self::CommitOrigin>`: The check ensuring a given runtime origin is allowed to generate and remove identity commitments.
-* `type CommitOrigin: SubmitterInfo<Submitter = Self::AccountId>`: The resulting origin if `CommitOriginCheck` returns with errors.
+* `type CommitOrigin: SubmitterInfo<Submitter = Self::AccountId>`: The resulting origin if `CommitOriginCheck` returns without errors.
 The origin is not required to be an `AccountId`, but must include information about the `AccountId` of the tx submitter.
 * `type Identifier: Parameter + MaxEncodedLen`: The type of an identifier used to retrieve identity information about a subject.
 * `type IdentityCommitmentGenerator: IdentityCommitmentGenerator<Self>`: The type responsible for generating identity commitments, given the identity information associated to a given `Identifier`.
 * `type IdentityProvider: IdentityProvider<Self>`: The type responsible for retrieving the information associated to a subject given their identifier.
 The information can potentially be retrieved from any source, using a combination of on-chain and off-chain solutions.